-7.1 There are three treasury prudential indicators the purpose of which is to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of an adverse movement in interest rates.
-However, if these are set to be too restrictive they will impair the opportunities to reduce costs.

-7.2 It is recommended that the Authority sets upper and lower limits for the maturity structure of its fixed rate borrowings as follows:
+- 7.1 There are three treasury prudential indicators the purpose of which is to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of an adverse movement in interest rates.
+However, if these are set to be too restrictive they will impair the opportunities to reduce costs. - 7.2 It is recommended that the Authority sets upper and lower limits for the maturity structure of its fixed rate borrowings as follows:

-Upper Limit Lower Limit
+per Limit Lower Lii mit

-Under 12 Months 50% 0%

-12 Months and within 24 Mont hs 50% 0%
+55% 0%

+55% 0%

-24 Months and within 5yrs 50% 0%
+50% 0%

+55% 55% 55% 0%
-5 yrs and within 10 yrs 75% 0%

-10 yrs and above 100% 0%
+5 yrs and within 10 yrs 75% 0% 10 yrs and above 100% 0%

-The upper limit for the short term borrowing positions, under 12 months to 5 years, have been increased from 40% to 50% due to the uncertainty in the markets over interest rate rises and on advice from our Treasury Consultants to use temporary borrowing as a short term measure.
+The upper limit for the short term borrowing positions, under 12 months to 5 years, have been increased from 50% to 55% due to the uncertainty in the markets over interest rate rises and on advice from our Treasury Consultants to use temporary borrowing as a short term measure.
+The use of short term borrowing will also be more cost effective due to the availability of loans from other Local Authorities at very low interest rates.